kubernetes-sigs/lws/keps/238-controller-revision/README.md

 ## Proposal
 We propose adding controller revision to the LWS controller.
-This allows us to store previous iterations of the LWS object, in order to make it possible to recreate pods with the right pod spec when restarted during rolling update.
-This requires adding three new fields to the lws status:
+This allows us to store previous iterations of the LWS object, in order to make it possible to recreate pods with the right pod spec when restarted during rolling update, and be able to compare different LWS objects to determine if the spec has changed.
-`lws.status.CurrentRevision` `lws.Status.UpdateRevision` and `lws.Status.CollisionCount`.

 <!--
 This is where we get down to the specifics of what the proposal actually is.